Is your invoice template contributing to late payment?

 2. Quote reference numbers

-All three of these reference numbers can be useful for your records, and also your customers’, when processing the invoice.
+All three of these reference numbers can be useful for your and your customer’s records when processing the invoice.
 These reference numbers should also be quoted on any following correspondence which relates to payment of this specific invoice.

 3. Provide a specific payment date

-While businesses include the agreed credit terms on an invoice, many fail to show the exact date that payment must be received by.
+Just like the business we recently visited, many fail to specify the exact date that payment must be received by.
 This will reduce the chances of your customer missing the deadline date as it is made very clear from the outset.

 4. Provide a description of the product or service provided